hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 After all, the variance is linear and unless the non-linear transformation branch would output a zero-variance signal, the output variance must be greater than the input variance.
 Moreover, if the signal would have a strictly positive mean, also the mean would start drifting when skip connections are chained together.
 Luckily, these drifting effects can be mitigated to some extent.
+On one side by using BN, but what are the alternatives exactly?

 Similar to standard initialization methods, the key idea to counter drifting in ResNets is to stabilise the variance propagation.
 To this end, a slightly modified formulation of skip connections is typically used (e.g., [Szegedy et al., 2016](#szegedy16inceptionv4); [Balduzzi et al., 2017](#balduzzi17shattered); [Hanin & Rolnick, 2018](#hanin18how)):